Apptimize — Mobile A/B Testing & Analytics

 To create a step process for A/B experiments can prove quite challenging, however one of my inspirations for the interactions designed was a shopping cart.
 With online shopping the user often has a product in mind they are searching for, and from there they will filter down to the brand, color, and type of product.
 This mindset helped set the foundation on the order of our steps.

-One of the major changes we created in this onboarding was moving the step to setup your experiment goals step from last to second, the reasoning is to encourage our users to think about why they are running the experiment before setup.
-We found many drop-offs or not finding value in the product was a result of customers running experiments and thinking about the goals later or not thinking through the side-effects.
-After the launch of this setup process, we found our users were taking more time to launch experiments (which is good in this case) and adding more goals relevant to their experiments both primary and secondary goals.
+One of the major changes we created in this onboarding was moving the step to setup your experiment goals step from being the last to second.
+Our reasoning was to encourage our users to think about why they are running the experiment before setup.
+We found many drop-offs or not finding value in the product was a result of customers running experiments and setting goals as an afterthought.
+When we launched this setup process, we found our users were taking more time to launch experiments and adding more goals relevant to their experiments both primary and secondary goals.
 As a result the number of people setting up experiments went down, however, the engagement for the experiments being run had increased.

 Configure needed to be very easy and concise, at the top we have a very simple switch box which allows the user to easily switch between visual, code block, or dynamic variable experiments.
 Within each of these are their own configuring panel (with the exception of code block).

 Once the experiment configuration is ready, we have the launchpad.
 This page can be considered the "shopping bag" of an ecommerce website.
 Our intention here again was to give the idea of checking out and finalization of the process.
 With an easy to understand slider for audience (with a legend directly below), and refinement of audience targeting.
 The user can then preview variants live on their own devices, and when ready launch the experiment.

 On the results page one of our challenges was finding a way to show lots of data in a clean and concise way.
 Previously charts were on their own section, separated by the data tables.
 In this new interface we put all the data in a layout that not only is easy to ready, but allows for quick education on terms that may not be familiar to new users.